RaiseMore: User Testing, On-boarding and In-App Coaching

 - Immediately push people into an action after signup.

-In the course of discussing the new on-boarding flow we exposed a glaring experience flaw.
+In the course of discussing the new on-boarding flow and walking through it with our stakeholders and potential users we exposed a glaring flaw.
 There were no less than 4 places for a person to sign up and define credentials.
+In general this doesn’t have to be a problem but it becomes one if the experience is not consistent and planned for.

 Mapping out entry points and making them cohesive and contextually relevant was a task.
 To limit the disparity between potential entry points was the imperative here.
 We made our goal to “Capture the smallest amount of information possible” our true North.